-The condensed consolidated financial statements have been prepared in conformity with U.S. generally accepted accounting principles, or GAAP, and include our accounts and the accounts of our wholly-owned subsidiaries.
+The condensed consolidated financial statements have been prepared in conformity with GAAP and include our accounts and the accounts of our wholly-owned subsidiaries.
 All significant intercompany transactions and balances have been eliminated upon consolidation.

 Prior Period Reclassification

 Certain reclassifications of prior period amounts have been made to conform to the current period presentation.